markoshlima/queue-manager/README.md

 **Logging and Monitoring**

 ![alt text](https://github.com/markoshlima/queue-manager/blob/master/docs/Logging%20and%20Monitoring/Logging%20and%20Monitoring.png?raw=true)

 Databases:
 For MySQL and Redis databases, all metrics is sending (for default) to CloudWatch Metrics.
-These metrics above are monitored for CloudWatch Alarms.
+These metrics above are monitored in
+CloudWatch Alarms.

 RDS
 CPUUtilization, DatabaseConnections, FreeStorageSpace, ReadIOPS, WriteIOPS